Tak-Au/Behavioral-Cloning/README.md

 ```
 The Model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 The model that was used is the same as the one Nivida used to train their self driving car.
-Refer to Final Model Architecture for more detail.

 The model contains dropout layers in order to reduce overfitting (model.py lines 132,134, and 136).